fabric/fabric/docs/usage/env.rst

 In many situations, it's useful to only temporarily modify ``env`` vars so that a given settings change only applies to a block of code.
-Fabric provides a `~fabric.context_managers.settings` context manager, which takes any numbr of key/value pairs and will use them to modify ``env`` within its wrapped block.
+Fabric provides a `~fabric.context_managers.settings` context manager, which takes any number of key/value pairs and will use them to modify ``env`` within its wrapped block.

 For example, there are many situations where setting ``warn_only`` (see below)